fbaube/go-wasm-http-keyvalue-crud/README.md

 [here](https://wasmcloud.com/blog/2025-01-23-walkthrough-a-wasmclod-crud-application-in-go/)
 ) so that it actually works.

 This "early" version works with `wasm-tools` version 1.225.0.
-It does NOT work with `wasm-tools` version 1.227.0, and the cause looks impossible to sort out.
+It does <big>**not**</big> work with `wasm-tools` version 1.227.0, and the cause looks impossible to sort out.

 It remains to be seen whether it works with `wash up -d`.
+Note the comment down below: <br/>
+*When running this example with the `wash dev` command, wasmCloud uses its included NATS key-value store to back key-value operations, but the app could use another store like Redis with no change to the Go code.*

+WasmCloud's original version is several directory levels down, but ths repo works fine in isolation, cloned from git to any location.
+(This is not true for some other demos they have.)

 The router has to be passed to `wasi-http`, which chokes on the new Go `ServeMux`, so we use a third-party router instead.